December 2, 2015

 Get Help for Your Teen’s Depression

-So what do you do about depression?
-We have therapists available who specialize in teen depression counseling and we can help your teen overcome depression.
-Our therapists in Houston are available for face to face sessions as online therapy sessions in limited areas.
+Our therapists are available for face-to-face sessions as online therapy sessions in limited areas.
 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.

 Read more about teen depression counseling services.